From Eviction to a Crossing: When Survival Becomes a Site of Transformation

 Here are some markers toward what good death support feels like:

 Your shoulders drop during conversations.
-Your breath deepens.
+Your breath is deep and soothing.
 You leave feeling steadier, not more overwhelmed.
 Questions are welcomed, not rushed past.
-A solid ‘No’ or an ‘I do not know yet’ are both complete answers.
+A solid No, or an I do not know yet are both complete answers.
 Slowness is where wisdom catches air, not in the static of resistance.
 You feel met as a person, not managed as a task.

 That is the benchmark.